 Children are very welcome to help with letting the animals out, feeding them and collecting eggs in the morning and evening and will be asked to wash their hands afterwards, please could you enforce it!

-Dogs – we love our labrador Molly and diva pug Margot and are very happy to allow dogs to stay in the two designated tents and Cabin as long as they stay off the furniture and out of the bedrooms.
+We love our labrador Molly and diva pug Margot and are very happy to allow dogs to stay in the designated tents and Cabin as long as they stay off the furniture and out of the bedrooms.
 The decked area in front of your tent has a dog/toddler gate, to keep them enclosed and they should be on a lead when out of the tent.
 Dog bins are provided at the car park and in the orchard and the hose pipe under the deck is for muddy paws.

 We have enclosed the Orchard at the entrance to Brownscombe where you are very welcome to let your dug run off the lead.
 Please pick up after your dog and be aware that the pigs may be a temptation to chase in the next paddock, but they will chase your dog back!

 Please don’t leave the dogs alone in the tents during the day, as it can be very stressful for them and could cause damage which you would be liable for.
 When the sheep and lambs are in the field, please be extra vigilant, as even a dachshund has been known to kill a pregnant ewe and that is definitely not the idyllic image of the countryside that we want the children to take home with them!

 We take every care to ensure that you have a safe and enjoyable holiday, but cannot be held liable for any accidents or consequential loss or damage to the guest’s possessions on the property or land.

 Please leave the accommodation tidy and let us know if anything gets broken, so we can replace it for our next guest.
 We will only charge for replacement in exceptional circumstances, as we expect a degree of wear and tear.
 If damage is directly attributable to the guest, then we reserve the right to request payment up to £150 from the guest.